forgo/login-gov/README.md

 <br/>**4.
 Publish test app on the [Login.gov Dashboard](https://dashboard.int.identitysandbox.gov/):**

-If you have developer access,register your own test app and ensure your configuration is in sync before running the application.
+If you have developer access, register your own test app and ensure your configuration is in sync before running the application.
 You'll want to configure the following on the dashboard:

 - **Identity protocol**: "Openid connect"
 - **Issuer**: "urn:gov:gsa:openidconnect.profiles:sp:sso:_\<your organization\>_:_\<your app name\>_"